g-jensen/specc/README.md

 * `should_double_eq` (with given err)
 * `should_double_not_eq` (with given err)

+## Stubbing
+The only support specc has for any kind of 'stubbing' is a `#define SPECC` for conditional logic when running the tests.

 # Buildling
 ## Custom
 specc's entry point is in `src/specc.c` so all you have to do is